 This hospitality localization blog focuses on global branding.
 Although this is an issue for many industries, it is particularly strategic for the food and hospitality industries.
 Because your brand is equivalent to your reputation, it is a critical component for establishing long lasting relationships with loyal and profitable customers on a global basis.

 I recently read an article that equated foreign markets to children’s shoes — you select a size with plenty of room to grow.
-Over 95 percent of the world’s consumers reside outside the United States, according to recent statistics from the Office of the United States Trade Representative.
+Over 95% of the world’s consumers reside outside the United States, according to recent statistics from the Office of the United States Trade Representative.
 Those international customers are eagerly awaiting your products and services, including hotels and restaurant service.
-Global branding and document translation and website localization from your translation services company can be strategic in attaining this goal.

 Brand awareness is a critical step in expanding your brand globally.
 You need to make sure that you develop a message that resonates with your potential customers’ wants and needs.
 You also need to ensure that you deliver it thorough the right channels to actually reach those customers.